 With only five years under its belt, Gallery 100 has managed to cause a sensation in the local art scene.
-Widely focusing on the promotion of Taiwanese and Chinese artists, it often organises themed exhibitions, where established and up-and-coming talent comes together in a heterogeneous and vibrant mosaic.
-That can include everything from the distinctly Chinese poetry, calligraphy and painting of Chiang Hsun to the structuralist sculptures of Szumin Kuo, via the surrealist Neo-Japanese snapshots of Araki Nobuyoshi.
+It often organises themed exhibitions, where established and up-and-coming talent comes together in a heterogeneous and vibrant mosaic which can include everything from the distinctly Chinese poetry, calligraphy and painting of Chiang Hsun to the structuralist sculptures of Szumin Kuo, via the surrealist Neo-Japanese snapshots of Araki Nobuyoshi.

 Taking its name from the year photography was invented, 1839 Gallery, Little Gallery and Little Shop are a united trio dedicated to bringing great photography to a wider public.
 The team is passionate about connecting emerging Taiwanese artists with the world, through both local and foreign fairs, exhibitions and open calls.
 It also consistently provokes cultural dialogue with international talent, through various programs of exchange.
 In the shop, books on Ansel Adam’s serene black and white landscapes sit alongside Diane Arbus’ unusually commercial magazine work, while at the Little Gallery the latest exhibitions of up-and-coming photographers, such as Chie Murakami’s ‘Japanese Girls’ exhibition, provoke reflection and debate.